fruchtfolge/client/README.md

 This repository contains the client side code of the application.

-Fruchtfolge is currently in alpha state.
+Fruchtfolge is currently in beta state.
 If you are interested in the development and would like to contribute, follow the subsequent steps in order to build the application.

 ## Prerequisites